-The PHOT cameras, laptops and AstroTimers can be checked as luggage in padded cases made for us by Atlas case (Denver, CO).
-We use Pelican-Hardigg cases (model iM2750), with foam cut-outs for cameras, laptops, docks (for the PhotonMax cameras), AstroTimers and cables.
-Weight of the case alone is about 18 lbs; the loaded cases are close to 48 lbs, just under the 50 lb oversize limit currently imposed by many airlines.
+The PHOT cameras, laptops, and AstroTimers can be checked as luggage in padded cases made for us by Atlas Case Corp.
+(Denver, Colorado).
+We use Pelican-Hardigg cases (model iM2750), with foam cutouts for cameras, laptops, docks (for the PhotonMax cameras), AstroTimers, and cables (see Tables 2